sferik/twitter-ruby/README.md

     # Return all users mentioned in the Tweet
     status.user_mentions #=> []

-This tweet parsing is performed by [twitter-text][], Twitter's official text processing library, so it should be consistent with all other Twitter services.
+Tweet parsing is performed by [twitter-text][], Twitter's official text processing library, so it should be consistent with all other Twitter services.

 [twitter-text]: https://github.com/twitter/twitter-text-rb